 The European Union is committed to user privacy.

-The ECA’s policy on "protection of individuals with regard to the processing of personal data by the Community institutions" is based on Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000.
+The European Union’s policy on the "protection of natural persons with regard to the processing of personal data by the Union institutions" is based on Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018.

-Although you can browse through most of these Web Sites without giving any information about yourself, in some cases personal information is required in order to provide the e-services you might request.
+Although you can browse most of these websites without giving any information about yourself, in some cases personal information is required in order to provide any e-services you request.

-Within each Institution, a Data Protection Officer ensures that the provisions of the Regulation is applied and advises controllers on fulfilling their obligations (see Article 24 of the Regulation);
+Each institution has a Data Protection Officer who ensures that the provisions of the Regulation are applied and advises controllers on their obligations (see Articles 43-45 of the Regulation);

-For all the Institutions, the European Data Protection Supervisor will act as an independent supervisory authority (see Articles 41 to 45 of the Regulation).
+The European Data Protection Supervisor acts as an independent supervisory authority for all the institutions (see Articles 52-60 of the Regulation).

 What is an e-service?

-An e-service from a European Union institutional website is a service or resource made available on the Internet to improve communication between citizens and businesses on the one hand, and the European Institutions on the other hand.
+An e-service from a European Union institutional website is a service or resource made available on the Internet to improve communication between the European Institutions and businesses or members of the public.

-Information services that provide citizens, media, business, administrations and other decision-makers with easy and effective access to information, thus increasing transparency and understanding of the policies and activities of the EU;
+Information services that provide members of the public, the media, businesses, government bodies and other decision-makers with easy and effective access to information, thus increasing the transparency and understanding of EU policies and activities;

-Interactive communication services that allow better contacts with citizens, business, civil society and public actors, thus facilitating policy consultations and feedback mechanisms in order to contribute to the shaping of policies and to the activities and the services of the EU;
+Interactive communication services to improve contact with members of the public, businesses, civil society and public stakeholders, thus facilitating policy consultations and feedback mechanisms in order to help shape policies and contribute to EU activities and services;

 Transaction services that allow access to all basic forms of transaction with the EU, e.g. procurement, financial operations, recruitment, event enrolment, acquisition or purchase of documents, etc.